buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 3. The **centreline** may optionally be set.
 4. The **surfaceCoding** and **surfaceCodingDesc** may optionally be set.

 A line string may belong to several different layers.
 It is recommended to describe the layers in order beginning from the topmost layer.
 The string line model sample below utilizes the general surface coding.
-The sample describes a road surface and the underside of the lowest structural layer.

 {{xtabulate IM_stringlineLayers--ltFeature--gt}}